SuyashSalvi/Hardcore-AI-Trainer/README.md

 - **Tailwind CSS:** Utilized for styling the application with a responsive and modern design.
 - **OpenAI GPT:** Powers the AI fitness coach, generating personalized workout routines and responses.
 - **Clerk:** Handles user authentication, managing secure login and registration.
-- **PlanetScale & Prisma:** Manage and store user data and workout logs.
-- **Upstash:** Provides a serverless database for efficient and scalable data storage.
+- **Supabase & Prisma:** Manage and store user data and workout logs, with a serverless database for efficient and scalable data storage.

 ### Workflow